 First, the curly green tendrils will start to yellow and turn brown.
 This is a sign that the plant is no longer feeding the watermelons and that the right time to pick a watermelon is at hand.

 Finally, the surface color of the watermelon will become dull.
-The underside of the watermelon that was on the ground will also turn light green or yellow if it is time when to pick a watermelon.
+The underside of the watermelon that was on the ground will also turn light green or yellow if it is time to pick the watermelon.

-As you can see, there are plenty of keys to knowing when to pick watermelon, so you cannot go wrong if you watch for the signs.
-Once you know when to harvest watermelon, you will be well on your way to enjoying fresh watermelon on your summer picnic table.
+As you can see, there are plenty of keys to knowing when to pick watermelon, so you can’t go wrong if you watch for the signs.
+Once you know when to harvest watermelon, you’ll be well on your way to enjoying fresh watermelon on your summer picnic table.